Robust and Fast Decoding of High-Capacity Color QR Codes for Mobile Applications: Modeling Chromatic Distortion

 \IncMargin{1.1em}

-In the following, we represent the color feature of the $i$th sample ${X}_i$ as a $5\times 3$ matrix of which each row is formed by the normalized RGB intensities and define ${\theta}$ as a $5\times 1$ column vector whose items are weights for the corresponding modules.
-Thus the true color of the $i$th sample

-By substituting the training data point, $\hat{x}_i$, in the formulation of QDA and LSVM with Eq. \eqref{eq:assumpeq}, we introduce two models---QDA-CMI and LSVM-CMI.
+In the following, we represent the color feature of the $i$th sample ${X}_i$ as a $5\times 3$ matrix of which each row is formed by the normalized RGB intensities and define $\bm{\theta}$ as a $5\times 1$ column vector whose items are linear coefficients for the corresponding modules.
+Thus, the pre-CMI color of the $i$th sample is given by: By substituting the training data point, $x_i$, in the formulation of QDA and LSVM with Eq. \eqref{eq:assumpeq}, we introduce two models---QDA-CMI and LSVM-CMI. }

-\textbf{QDA-CMI. } Using conventional QDA (without considering CMI), we assume the density function of the \textit{presented color}, $x_i$, to be a multivariate Gaussian:

-where $k$ is the color (class) index, $l$ is the feature dimension, $\mu_k$ and $\boldsymbol{\Sigma}_k$ are the mean vector and covariance matrix of the $k$th class, respectively.
+\textbf{QDA-CMI. } Using conventional QDA (without considering CMI), we assume the density function of the \textit{perceived color}, $x_i$, to be a multivariate Gaussian: where $k$ is the color (class) index, $l$ is the feature dimension, $\mu_k$ and $\boldsymbol{\Sigma}_k$ are the mean vector and covariance matrix of the $k$th class, respectively.

-To incorporate CMI cancellation, we instead model the \textit{true color}, $\hat{x}_i$, rather than the presented color, as a multivariate Gaussian.
-Together with Eq. \eqref{eq:assumpeq}, we obtain the following density function:

-We jointly learn the parameters $\boldsymbol{\Sigma}_k$, $\mu_k$ and $\theta$ using maximum likelihood estimation (MLE) which maximizes the following objective function: